 I’ve heard from several of you in the past few days, and it turns out, small family groups similar to my own are very common for Thanksgiving.
 Not everybody is cooking for 30!
-And while I DO have a recipe for a whole roasted turkey being published next Monday, I wanted to share a turkey recipe fit for a smaller gathering today.
+And while I DO have a recipe for a whole roasted turkey being published next Monday (and a corresponding leftover turkey chili recipe), I wanted to share a turkey recipe fit for a smaller gathering today.
 This Blue Cheese & Apple Turkey Breast Roulade provides about five pounds of turkey, making it just the right size for my family of six.
 If you had a slightly larger (but still pretty small) guest list, you could serve this roulade plus a few roasted turkey drumsticks.

 About this Blue Cheese & Apple Turkey Breast Roulade:

-- I know that blue cheese is not a traditional Thanksgiving flavor, and to be honest, I was a little skeptical myself, of how it would turn out, the first time I tested the recipe.
+- I know that blue cheese is not a traditional Thanksgiving flavor (although I love blue cheese mashed potatoes!), and to be honest, I was a little skeptical myself, of how it would turn out, the first time I tested the recipe.
 But the combination of the apples, kale, onion, herbed stuffing mix and cheese is just so so SO good.
 And even if you have somebody at your table that isn’t a big fan of blue cheese, I would encourage them to try a slice anyway.
 After combining with the other ingredients and roasting for several hours, the flavor of the cheese really mellows and simply becomes a melty, tangy component that holds everything together.

 - I found that one (4 ounce) wedge of Salemville Blue Cheese was the exact right amount of cheese for this Blue Cheese & Apple Turkey Breast Roulade.
 It is rich and smooth while still retaining a slight tang, which is why it works so well with things like apples and kale.